Robertron624/rest-countries-details/README.md

 - [Pure CSS loaders](https://loading.io/css/) - This helped me to add a loading spinner when fetching data from the API.
 I'd recommend it to anyone still learning this concept.

+-[A Complete Guide to Routing in React](https://hygraph.com/blog/routing-in-react) - This helped me to understand how to use React Router to create a multi-page application.
+It's pretty easy to follow.

 ## Author